bueler/mccarthy/stokes/README.md

 Copyright 2018  Ed Bueler

-The codes and documents in this directory use (or assume the use of) [Firedrake](https://www.firedrakeproject.org/), [Gmsh](http://gmsh.info/), [PETSc](http://www.mcs.anl.gov/petsc/), and [Paraview](https://www.paraview.org/).
-This material is both more-advanced and more-experimental than codes in `mfiles/`
+The example in this directory uses [Firedrake](https://www.firedrakeproject.org/), [Gmsh](http://gmsh.info/), [PETSc](http://www.mcs.anl.gov/petsc/), and [Paraview](https://www.paraview.org/).
+This example is more advanced, and more experimental, than codes in `mfiles/`

 Installation
 ------------

-  * Install Gmsh and Paraview as desired, for instance by installing Debian or OSX packages.
+  * Install [Gmsh](http://gmsh.info/) and [Paraview](https://www.paraview.org/), for instance by installing Debian or OSX packages.
   * Follow the instructions at the [Firedrake download page](https://www.firedrakeproject.org/download.html) to install it.
-  * In a normal case one should use the PETSc which is installed by Firedrake, so no separate PETSc installation is needed.
+  * Most users will only need the PETSc which is installed by Firedrake; no separate PETSc installation is needed.

 Default usage
 -------------